DeaMariaLeon/algos2/README.md

 Testing "release drafter" labels for Narwhals and Sparse.
 Working on PR title.
 Checking labels on CI.

-Added benchmarking tool CodSpeed to test before adding it to another repo..
+Added benchmarking tool CodSpeed to test before adding it to another repo.